 You have 24/7 support via NYU's IT services.
 Explore the NYU servicelink knowledgebase for troubleshooting and student guides for all NYU-supported tools (Brightspace, Zoom, etc).
-Contact askIT@nyu.edu or 1-212-998-3333 (24/7) for technology assistance, or contact Zoom's 24/7 technical support (includes a chat function),or review Zoom's support resources classmate for help or tips.
-Your peers are another source of support, so you could ask a friend or
+Contact askIT@nyu.edu or 1-212-998-3333 (24/7) for technology assistance, or contact Zoom's support resources.
+Your peers are another source of support, so you could ask a friend or classmate for help or tips.